 Bassoons that are made of plastic could be a good option for younger players considering that such material can resist and tolerate more than a typical school environment.

 Important note: if you are beginning to play the bassoon check if your school has an instrument you can start learning and playing with.

-Even for the alto saxophone, which is the normal sax, a student or beginner player will start with, the cost of acquiring can be between $800 and $2,700.
+Even for the alto saxophone, the normal sax that a student or beginner player will start with, the cost of acquiring can be between $800 and $2,700.

 More advanced players can find saxophones that range between $2,000 to $3,000 or more, depending on the type of saxophone as well as the level of the player.

 Even if not considering buying it right away, the cost of renting is also higher than the majority of other band instruments, being between $50 and $100 monthly (can be the double cost of other instruments).
 That price will depend if it’s an entry-level model or if it’s a new or used sax.

 This is somehow one of the reasons that these big instruments are normally owned by an establishment and not by the student himself – at least in the early stages of their career.

 Buying a used saxophone is a solution that many beginners to intermediate players rely on.
 We’ve done a detailed info guide regarding such type of purchase, which you can access in the link below: